Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iv)the date of initiation of the investigation;

-(v)the period covered of the investigation;
+(v)the period covered by the investigation;

 (vi)a summary of the matters covered by the investigation;